AI Writing Tools vs Grammarly: Which Is Right for You?

 Key Takeaways

 So you're stuck between AI writing keyboards and Grammarly, huh?
 I get it.
 Both promise to fix your writing, but they do it in completely different ways.
-After testing dozens of writing tools over the past three years, I've noticed something interesting - the question isn't really which one's better, it's which one fits how you actually work.
+And in 2026, that gap has grown wider — AI writing tools have matured dramatically while Grammarly has doubled down on its core strengths.
+After testing dozens of writing tools, I've noticed something that still holds true: the question isn't really which one's better, it's which one fits how you actually work.

 Let me break this down from someone who's made every typo imaginable in professional emails.
-Grammarly's been the go-to grammar checker since forever, but AI writing tools have exploded onto the scene with features that feel almost futuristic.
-The difference?
-Grammarly tells you what's wrong.
-AI tools help you write from scratch.
+Grammarly's been the go-to grammar checker for years, but AI writing tools have exploded onto the scene with features that feel genuinely transformative.
+The core difference hasn't changed: Grammarly tells you what's wrong.
+AI tools help you write — or rewrite — from scratch.

-Here's what most people don't realize - you might not need to choose just one.
-But understanding what each does best will save you money and frustration.
+Here's what most people don't realize: you might not need to choose just one.
+But understanding what each does best will save you real money and genuine frustration.
 Whether you're drafting emails on your phone, writing reports on your laptop, or just trying to sound more professional in Slack messages, there's a clear winner for different situations.

 What AI Writing Tools Actually Do (And Don't Do)